smichaelsen/no-insecure-typo3-extensions/README.md

 ## Option #2: Dry Run in CI

-If you have a CI that can run tests on your project you can perform `composer update --dry-run smichaelsen/no-insecure-typo3-extensions dev-master` on every test.
+If you have a CI that can run tests on your project you can perform on every test:

+`composer update --dry-run smichaelsen/no-insecure-typo3-extensions dev-master`

-**Pro**: You will immediatelly be informed about insecure extensions in your project in every test run. **Con** You need a CI server or a similar setup where automatic tests are performed.
+**Pro**: You will immediatelly be informed about insecure extensions in your project in every test run. **Con:** You need a CI server or a similar setup where automatic tests are performed.

 ## Does this make my project (more) secure?